pryv/dev-site/source/guides/data-modelling.md

 ```
 This solution has the advantage of resolving the forementioned problem by providing an easily adaptable structure.
 Every time Grandma needs to add a new medication to her cocktail, we only need to create a new stream.

-As there is no limit to the number of substreams of a stream.
-It's only Grandma's health, incidentally.
+As there is no limit to the number of substreams to a stream, it's only Grandma's health, incidentally.

 <p align="center">
 <img src="https://media.giphy.com/media/3o7TKVSpblpNLFLDLa/giphy.gif" width="400" />